-The leading case for a new museum building was that it would offer the opportunity for a permanent display of the canton’s rich collections.
-In recognition of this, the museum has planned the inaugural exhibition ATLAS – A Cartography of Donations to fill MCBA’s nearly 3,200 square metres of exhibition space.
+In honour of the long-awaited opportunity for a permanent display of the canton’s rich art collections, the inaugural exhibition Atlas.
+A Cartography of Donations presents the museum’s holdings across the MCBA’s almost 3,200 square metres of exhibition space.

 The exceptional exhibition draws up MCBA’s own atlas, sparking a dialogue between works from different generations and artistic schools.
 Each space has its own theme, from music, forests, and flux, to a map of the heart, a cartography of pain, and an exploration of the color black, offering one possible reading of the museum’s collections to visitors encountering the new exhibition spaces for the first time.